Budgeting in the Great Uncertainty: A Surrealistic Guide to Financial Foresight

 - Chief Forecasting Officer becomes a standalone C-suite role within five years (60% probability)

-- Long-established and accepted annual budget mothballed in favor of rolling, AI-assisted plans (80% probability)
+- Traditional annual budget mothballed in favor of rolling, AI-assisted plans (80% probability)

 - Rethink your ERP system’s capabilities